 One of the main reasons that Gavin and Yvonne founded the School of Wicca almost 40 years ago was that a group of teenagers had been (falsely) told they could gain power if they took their school counselor out into the woods and sacrificed him in a blood ritual.

-2. The second type of danger is just as real as that of the simple sexual predator.
-It is made worse by the long-term threat and subjection of the slave.
+The second type of danger is just as real as that of the simple sexual predator.
+It is made worse by the long-term threat and subjection of the emotional slave.

-This tale may read as a push for the School’s correspondence courses; yet we do still believe there is a tremendous benefit in
+This tale may read as a push for the School’s online courses; yet we do still believe there is a tremendous benefit in

 * taking what you like and leaving the rest.